a-trost/atrostdotcom/src/posts/netlify-dev/index.md

 Netlify just addressed these issues and more with [Netlify Dev](https://www.netlify.com/products/dev/#how-it-works).

-Announcing it at the [JAMStack Conference in NYC](https://jamstackconf.com/nyc/), Netlify CEO Matt Biilmann quite a few “Whoa”s from the crowd as he live-demoed it.
+Announcing it at the [JAMStack Conference in NYC](https://jamstackconf.com/nyc/), Netlify CEO Matt Biilmann drew quite a few “whoa”s from the crowd as he live-demoed it.

 [Phil Hawksworth’s Blog Post](https://www.netlify.com/blog/2019/04/09/netlify-dev--our-entire-platform-right-on-your-laptop/) does a great job of going into the team’s thought process and reasons for creating the new feature.